Skip Breadcrumb Links

-The FOBT (Fecal Occult Blood Test) is the colon cancer screening test for men and women with an average risk of getting colon cancer (for example, people who have no family history of the disease).
-It can be done at home and checks your stool (poop) for tiny drops of blood, which can sometimes be caused by colon cancer.
+The FIT (Fecal Immunochemical Test) is the colon cancer screening test for men and women with an average risk of getting colon cancer (for example, people who have no family history of the disease).
+It can be done at home and checks your stool (poop) for tiny amounts of blood, which can sometimes be caused by colon cancer.
 It takes a few minutes a day over three days to complete and is free for residents covered by the Ontario Health Insurance Plan (OHIP).
 If you don’t have OHIP coverage, speak to a community health centre.

 If your parent, sister, brother or child has had colon cancer, you have a higher risk of developing this disease and may need to get screened with a different test called a colonoscopy, perhaps before age 50.
 If you think you may be at high risk for colon cancer, ask your doctor whether you need high risk screening.

-Your family doctor or nurse practitioner can give you an FOBT kit.
+Your family doctor or nurse practitioner can give you a FIT kit.
 It comes with simple instructions, which you can find online in 26 languages.
 Once you complete it, you can drop it off at a lab or mail it.
 In a few weeks, you will get the results from your doctor, as well as a results letter from Cancer Care Ontario.
-If you do not have a healthcare provider, you can get an FOBT kit from Telehealth Ontario.
+If you do not have a healthcare provider, you can get a FIT kit from Telehealth Ontario.